rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

 publications and generated some additional files (see Section \[preprocess\] for details).
 These files along with the given Fields and Methods vocabularies were used to infer Research Fields and Methods from the publications.
-Then, the information regarding fields was passed onto the Dataset Detection module and using the Dataset Vocabulary, it identified Dataset Citations and Mentions.
+Then, the information regarding Research Fields was passed onto the Dataset Detection module and using the Dataset Vocabulary, Dataset Citations and Mentions were identified.
 The following sections provide a detailed overview of each of these components.

 Preprocessing
 =============

-The publications were provided in two formats: PDF and text.
+As discussed in Chapter 5, the publications were provided in two
+formats: PDF and text.
 For Phase-1, we used the given text files, however during Phase-2, we came across many articles in the training files that had not been properly converted to text and contained mostly non-ASCII characters.
 To work with such articles, we relied on the open source tool `pdf2text` from `poppler suite`[^5] to extract text from PDFs.
 The `pdf2text` command served as the first preprocessing step and was called as a subprocess from within a python script.
 It was used with `-nopgbrk` argument to generate the text files.

 Once we had the text files, we followed the rule-based approach as proposed by Westergaard et al. [@DBLP:journals/ploscb/WestergaardSTJB18]